 Despite the same / slightly higher prices (UK readers can thank Brexit for that one), Apple has doubled the storage sizes on offer with the new iPhone, with 32GB, 128GB and 256GB options.
 While it's nice to have a microSD card to be able to move files on and off your phone, these new capacities kind of put the debate over why the iPhone doesn't have expandable storage to bed – it's not needed any more.

-The overall design of the iPhone isn't anything new really – unless you're looking at the jet black version.
+The overall design of the iPhone 7 wasn't anything new really even at launch – unless you're looking at the jet black version.
 This darker version has the antenna bands colored in, a black iPhone logo and a weird shine to the plastic.

 It's kind of like an iPhone 5C was given the Pretty Woman treatment, if that makes any sense.